jundalisay/spblist/content/en/research/sarkar/pranayama/part-04.md

 Thus, it gets habituated to remain in a longer duration of pause, and develops a strength for the same.
 This is a very great significance of Kumbhaka Pranayama.

-Before doing any physical action, a person inhales or exhales and thus unconsciously goes in the phase of Kumbhaka (Pu'rn'a or Shu'nya).
+Before doing any physical action, a person inhales or exhales and thus unconsciously goes in the phase of Kumbhaka (Purna or Shunya).

 When you climb up a mountain, you do Purna Kumhaka unknowingly.

-But if you do the same consciously, you will get less tired.
+**But if you do the same consciously, you will get less tired.**

-Though, Purna and Shunya Kumbhaka, both are periods of pause, in physical actions.
+Purna Kumbhaka and Shunya Kumbhaka are both periods of pause in physical actions.

-Physically, Purna Kumbhaka helps you more than the Shunya Kumbhaka.
+- Physically, Purna Kumbhaka helps you more than the Shunya Kumbhaka.

-Whereas in the psycho‑spiritual realm, Shu'nya Kumbhaka is more helpful.
+- In the psycho‑spiritual realm, Shunya Kumbhaka is more helpful.

 To a Sadhaka, both are equally good, since he has to remain in a state of pause.